raw-lab/MetaCerberus/bin/README.md

 # Main scripts for MetaCerberus

-- metacerberus-pipeline.py --> It is the main script that incorporates the package into a pipeline.
+- metacerberus.py - This is the main script of the pipeline.